California Living Trusts: How to create a Living Trust?

 3) By all means, ask for references from other Californians who have used that attorney's services.

-The general advice directly above is the best way for Californians to go about creating a competent package of living trust estate planning documents, without overpaying for the services and while also leaving a lasting fulfilling legacy for their loved ones.
+The general advice directly above is the best way for Californians to go about creating a competent and tailored package of living trust estate planning documents, without overpaying for the services and while also leaving a lasting, fulfilling legacy for their loved ones.

 California DIY Living Trusts